Early Stopping for Deep Image Prior: Our Early-Stopping (ES) Method

-with high probability. \end{theorem} The exact statement and proof can be found in \cref{sec:proof_upper}.
-By similar reasoning as above, we can conclude that the upper bound in \cref{thm:upper_bound} also has a U shape.
+The exact statement and proof can be found in \cref{sec:proof_upper}.
+Using a reasoning process similar to that above, we can conclude that the upper bound in \cref{thm:upper_bound} also has a U shape.
+To interpret the results, \cref{fig:theo_ex} shows the curves (as functions of $t$) predicted by \cref{prop:first_stage,thm:upper_bound}.
+The actual VAR curve should be between the two curves.
+These results are primitive and limited, similar to the situations for many {deep learning} theories that provide loose upper and lower bounds; we leave a complete theoretical justification for future work.